 Looking to visit the most charming towns in New York?
 You’ve come to the right place!
-We have road tripped and traveled extensively through many of the small towns in Upstate New York from the Finger Lakes, Adirondacks, Catskills, to the Hamptons to name a few regions featured in this guide to New York towns we’ve found and fell in love with along the way!
+We have road tripped and traveled extensively through many of the small towns in Upstate New York from the Hudson Valley, Finger Lakes, Adirondacks, and Catskills, to the Hamptons to name a few regions featured in this guide to New York towns we’ve found and fell in love with along the way!

 This guide to small towns in New York will grow and evolve as we continue to travel throughout more of the state to some of the best towns in New York.
 If you don’t see your favorite town in New York, let us know!
 We are always planning adventures and love adding more charming villages to our road trips and travels!